teeweck/doctor-appointment-app/README.md

 ## Running instructions

+Prerequisites:
+- Python 3.x installed
+- Node.js (v16 or later) and npm installed

+If running for the first time, run the following commands:
+1. cd backend
+2. python init_db.py

 You can use the provided "run.bat" script from the project root to start the backend and frontend.

 ## Configurable values